Skip to main content

 You can share a video from a URL (like YouTube) or a local file.

-- Open the More Options menu (...) and select Start external Media Player.
+• Open the More Options menu (...) in the main footer control bar and select Play External Video.

 Displaying an External Website (iframe)